Best and Cheapest Motorcycle Insurance in Virginia: Companies, Coverage Options and Cost in 2022

 - Transfer discount: Some motorcycle insurance companies offer a discount to bikers who switch or transfer their motorcycle insurance to them.

+Virginians have to get a motorcycle-specific license or get an endorsement on their regular driver's license.
 Virginia offers motorcycle licenses either as a standalone Class M license or as a designation on another driver’s license.
 Anyone applying for a motorcycle license or designation must pass a vision screening and a motorcycle knowledge exam.
 If you are applying for a Class M license and not a designation for an existing license, you must successfully complete Virginia’s two-part driver’s license knowledge exam.

 Anyone applying for a motorcycle license or a designation must obtain a motorcycle learner’s permit.
 If you are under 18, you must hold the learner’s permit for at least nine months; if you’re over 18, you must hold it for at least 30 days.
 You are required to take a motorcycle road skills test unless you show proof of successful completion of a Virginia Rider Training Program.
+This training program will allow you to waive the knowledge and road tests.

 Like most states, Virginia requires motorcycle helmets for all motorcycle drivers and passengers.
 The state has no minimum age requirement for passengers.
 Virginia does require that the driver have face protection, whether that’s a face shield, glasses, or goggles, or safety glass or a windshield installed on their bike.